ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 Freelancers can depreciate large purchases (computers, office furniture, equipment) over several years to spread deductions across tax periods.

 ### Applying the Europäische Kleinunternehmerregelung from 2025
+**Quick view:**
+- EU ceiling 85k is not your personal limit.
+- Track three limits: §19 DE (25k/100k), Unionsgrenze 100k, and buyer-country cap (≤85k).
+- Mostly relevant for low-volume B2C into other EU countries; plan for OSS if you expect to exceed buyer-country caps.

 From 1 Jan 2025 an EU small-business VAT regime (EU-KUR) starts.
 It eases cross-border VAT, but **85,000 € is not a personal universal limit**.